Drivers have to follow the rules for driving restrictions. The rules say that a person cannot:

 Note: Driving, for DUI, means you just have to be in control of the car.
 For example, sitting in the driver seat of the car may be considered being in control of the car.
 To have control of the car, you must have the ability to start the car.

 If you are stopped by the police, and the police suspect that you may be under the influence, the officer may conduct a field sobriety test.

 A field sobriety test is a test where you are asked to touch your hand to your nose, stand on one leg stand, and walk along a straight line and turn.
 The officer will watch you do these things, and take notes, which they can then use in court to show that you were intoxicated.

 If you drive in Illinois, you agree to give a breathalyzer test when asked.
-You do not have the right to speak to an attorney before testing, but you can refuse testing.
+You do not have the right to speak to a lawyer before testing, but you can refuse testing.
 If you refuse testing, your license will be suspended.
-Your license will also be suspended if you take the test, and the device shows that your blood alcohol content is above the legal limit.
+Your license will also be suspended if you take the test, and the test shows that your blood alcohol content is above the legal limit.

 A breathalyzer test is done with a small device with a tube on it.
 The police officer will ask you to blow into the tube.
 The device will then show how much alcohol is in your blood.
 If your blood alcohol level is .08 or other drugs are found in your system, you will be subject to a statutory suspension of 6 to 12 months.
 If you refuse testing which is your right, then the statutory suspension of your license will be longer, 12 to 36 months.

 The suspension starts 45 days after you are given the notice of suspension.